ITSE-1402/syllabus/README.md

 ### **Extra Credit**
 You may have noticed that an A is the highest grade that is achievable by meeting what is expected of you.
 Yet there is A+ listed in the grade assignment.
 This is because extra credit will be available on most projects, quizzes, exams, and periodically throughout the class (in the form of optional challenge assignments).
 If you happen to miss an assignment or do poorly on a quiz, this will help ensure you keep your grade high.
 If you do well on everything and don't miss assignments, this will give you extra padding on your grade and possibly even add the coveted '+' to your A. Extra credit assignments will be worth 1-10 points each based on difficulty.

-If no extra credit is available by way of class material, a CodeFights Challenge of the Day may be completed.
-The extra credit amount will be based on the points it's worth.
+Typically extra credit will just be the Challenge of the Day (CotD) from CodeSignal.
+I like to expose this resource to you for mutliple reasons, but mainly because when it comes to learning and retaining programming knowledge, practice is key.
+This resource is a contant source of problems that help with just that.
+Not to mention, you can learn just about any language there. :) The extra credit amount will be based on the points it's worth.
 Where n is equal to the number of points on code fights: extra_credit = (n/1000)*2.

 <br />